softcraftsman/Fabric-Capacity-Extension/README.md

    - **Note**: SKU changes may require stopping the capacity first
    - The extension will prompt for confirmation if changing a running capacity
    - Status will auto-refresh after 3 seconds to show the new SKU

+5. **Logout and Re-authenticate**:
+   - Click the "Logout" button at the bottom-right next to "Enable Debug Logging"
+   - This will clear all cached tokens and reset the extension state
+   - Use this if you experience authentication issues or want to switch accounts
+   - After logout, click "Refresh" or select a capacity to re-authenticate

+### Additional Features

+- **Double-click title**: Double-click "Microsoft Fabric" title to clear authentication cache (alternative to logout button)
+- **Manual refresh**: Use the refresh button (⟳) to update capacity status without full reload

 ### Debug Mode